Only you can make that decision for your library.

 Once you have filled out and posted your Form 470 to request bids for services, you must wait at least 28 days for bidders to send you their questions and bids.
 After at least 28 days, evaluate the bids based on the price and other factors that are most important to you, using a bid evaluation matrix.
 Then choose your service provider(s), and sign a contract with them for services.
+If your library board doesn't have time to authorize a contract before the deadline, then sign a letter of intent instead.
 Then submit a Form 471 to notify USAC that you have selected a service provider and to calculate the amount of funding support you'll receive.

 USAC will review your Form 471 for eligibility, completeness, and accuracy in what they call "PIA review" (Program Integrity Assurance).
 After the review is completed, USAC will send you a Funding Commitment Decision Letter (FCDL) to notify you whether the funding request has been approved.